skydoves/sandwich/README.md

 }
 ```

-> **Note**: If your interested in injecting your own coroutine scope and unit testing with a test coroutine scope, check out the [Injecting a custom CoroutineScope and Unit Tests](https://github.com/skydoves/sandwich#injecting-a-custom-coroutinescope-and-unit-tests).
+> **Note**: If you're interested in injecting your own coroutine scope and unit testing with a test coroutine scope, check out the [Injecting a custom CoroutineScope and Unit Tests](https://github.com/skydoves/sandwich#injecting-a-custom-coroutinescope-and-unit-tests).

 ### ApiResponse Extensions for Coroutines